Chattanooga and Hamilton County

-This part of Tennessee was important before Chattanooga was here.
-Today the Tennessee River in and near Chattanooga is tame because of the Nickajack and Chickamaugan dams.
+Today the Tennessee River just downstream from Chattanooga is as placid as a lake because of Nickajack Dam.
 But in the old days, the river in this part of Tennessee was wild and treacherous.

-If you read about the history of Nashville, you'll learn about how its original settlers, floating down the Tennessee River, were attacked by Chickamaugans led by Dragging Canoe.
-Well, this happened in and near what is now Chattanooga, where Dragging Canoe and his followers built villages with names such as Running Water and Nickajack.
+If you read the booklet Journey of the Adventure and other stories, you'll learn about how Nashville's original settlers, floating down the Tennessee River, were attacked by Chickamaugans led by Dragging Canoe.
+This happened in and near present-day Chattanooga, where there were Chickamaugan villages with names such as Running Water and Nickajack.

 Union troops near Chattanooga.